Borrowing Privileges for Community Users

 Overdue materials and outstanding fines will cause your borrowing privileges to become blocked.
 If this happens, return overdue materials and pay your fines at the Circulation desk.

 If you keep a book or journal more than 30 days beyond its due date, you will be billed for a lost item.
 Fees associated with a lost item include an overdue fine, a $100 replacement fee, plus $15 for processing.
 Materials loaned for shorter terms, such as media and reserve items, will be billed as lost sooner than long-term loans.

 You must pay all outstanding fines and fees, and return all overdue items, before your borrowing privileges will be renewed.

 For your convenience, the library will automatically renew loans of one week or longer until items reach their final renewal date.
 For courtesy card users, the end date for renewal of a regular book is three months after checkout.
 Loans of Best Sellers reach an end renewal date eight weeks after checkout.
-After that, you must return the item or fines will begin accruing.
-Renewal is prevented when another user requests an item on your account.
 Materials loaned for shorter terms, such as DVDs and periodicals, do not have the autorenewal feature.

 You may renew materials in the following ways: (1) in person at the Circulation desk or (2) by calling 218-726-6120 during hours when the library is open.